Amelia Byron, Baroness Conyers

 Amelia Byron, Baroness Conyers, 12th Baroness Darcy de Knayth, 9th Baroness Conyers, 5th Countess of Mértola (née Lady Amelia Darcy; 12 October 1754 - 27 January 1784), known as the Marchioness of Carmarthen from 1773–9, was a British peer and a Portuguese countess.
 She is best known for eloping with John "Mad Jack" Byron, father of Lord Byron.

 Early life

-Lady Amelia was the only surviving child of Robert Darcy, 4th Earl of Holderness, and his wife, the former Mary Doublet.
+Lady Amelia was the only surviving child of the 4th Earl of Holderness and his wife, the former Mary Doublet.
 Her portrait was painted in about 1764 by François-Hubert Drouais.

 Marriage to Marquess of Carmarthen

-On 29 November 1773, Lady Amelia married Francis Osborne, Marquess of Carmarthen, in London, and they had three children:
+On 29 November 1773, Lady Amelia married Francis, Marquess of Carmarthen, in London, and they had three children: